0l3d/traces/README.md

 ## Features

-- Command support more than 200.
+- Syscall support more than 200.
 - Colored output.
 - Register details.